paritytech/polkadot-testnet-faucet/client/README.md

 - `VITE_CAPTCHA_KEY`: The [reCaptcha v3 site key](https://www.google.com/u/1/recaptcha/admin).
 - `VITE_FAUCET_URL`: The endpoint to contact the faucet.

-The reason for which this variables have `VITE` as a prefix is a security meassure to not upload any unnecesary data.
+The reason for which these variables have `VITE` as a prefix is a security meassure to not upload any unnecesary data.
 [More info here](https://vitejs.dev/guide/env-and-mode.html#env-files)

 If you wish to only interact with the flow but do not wish to contact the faucet, you can use the boilerplate method available in `src/lib/utils/faucetRequest.ts`.
 It is being invoked in `src/lib/Form.svelte`